-Many people who are having problems with gambling have financial troubles.
-Their troubles can prompt them to gamble more to try to win back their losses or can lead to feelings of hopelessness leading to more gambling.
+Many people who are having problems with gambling also have financial troubles.
+These troubles can prompt them to gamble more to try to win back their losses or can lead to feelings of hopelessness leading to more gambling.

 People affected by someone else's gambling may also find themselves under considerable financial stress.

 Gambler’s Help financial counsellors are fully qualified and experienced in understanding the financial issues you and your family are facing and are ready to help.

 You can see a Gambler's Help financial counsellor with or without also seeing a therapeutic counsellor.